 Religion has often been used as an excuse for inequality between men and women.
-Historically, and even today within many world religions, women find themselves restricted in what they are allowed: in their appearance, their behavior, and of course their opportunities.
-I wish I could say that has never been true within the faith I hold, Christianity, but throughout time Biblical texts have been pulled out and used to justify the bad behavior of men and reduce the importance of women.
+Historically, and even today within many world religions, women find themselves restricted in what they are allowed: their appearance, their behavior, and of course their opportunities.
+I wish I could say that has never been true within the faith I hold, Christianity.
+But throughout time, biblical texts have been pulled out and incorrectly used to justify the bad behavior of men and reduce the importance of women.

-It is in the source of my faith, the Bible, that I look for the answer when exploring the different positions found in the culture of religions.
+It is in the source of my faith, the Bible, that I look for answers when exploring different positions found in the culture of varying religions.
 But, when seeking answers to specific questions, it is imperative that we glean from the entirety of Scripture, not relying on a single verse, to find the most precise and accurate answer.

 The establishment of equality begins at the very start of humanity, according to Genesis 1:27, “So God created human beings in his own image.
 In the image of God, he created them; male and female he created them” (NLT).
 In this text, there is no caveat that either gender held more of God’s nature or qualities than the other.
 Equality was founded in creation and was never deviated from throughout all of the Bible.